Samuel Smith (Upper Canada politician)

-Samuel Bois Smith (27 December 1756 – 20 October 1826) was a Loyalist British Army officer and politician.
+Samuel Bois Smith (27 December 1756 – 20 October 1826) was a British Army officer and politician.
 He was appointed to the Executive Council of Upper Canada and appointed Administrator of Upper Canada.

 Smith was born in Hempstead, New York, the son of Scottish immigrants (James Smith).
 In 1777, he joined the Queen's Rangers during the American Revolutionary War.
 He surrendered to the Americans after the Battle of Yorktown.
 Smith moved with the Rangers to Queensbury Parish in the newly created colony of New Brunswick where the Rangers were disbanded.
 Smith likely met his wife (a native of nearby Maugerville Parish) during this period and then moved to England in 1784 to continue his service in the British Army.
 He rose to the rank of captain and was sent to Niagara in 1791.
-He was promoted to the position of lieutenant-colonel of his old regiment (which was recreated in Upper Canada) in 1801 before retiring to 1,000 acres (4 km2) of land he had bought in Etobicoke.
+He was promoted to the position of lieutenant-colonel of his old regiment (which was recreated in Upper Canada) in 1801 before retiring to 1,000 acres (4 km2) of land he had bought in Etobicoke and also in what is now in Lakeview, Mississauga.
 Later some of this land was sold to John Strachan for the original Trinity College campus, now Trinity Bellwoods Park.
 Smith was appointed 30 November 1813 to the Executive Council of Upper Canada for the town of Etobicoke.

 In 1817 he was sworn in as Administrator of Upper Canada in the absence of Lieutenant Governor Francis Gore and served until 1818.
 He acted again as Administrator in the absence of Lieutenant Governor Sir Peregrine Maitland for three months in 1820.

 As Administrator, Smith was advised not grant land to American immigrants until they had taken the oath of allegiance and resided in Upper Canada for seven years.
-He decided to follow the advice of his Executive Council and not remove title to the land from those who did not qualify.
+He decided to follow the advice of his Executive Council and not to remove title to the land from those who did not qualify.

-Smith was considered a weak official and was the target of complaints by both reformer Robert Gourlay and family compact member John Strachan who thought him feeble, inept and talentless.
-However, in April 1818, Smith ordered Gourlay arrested when he called an illegal assembly at York.
+Smith was considered a weak official and was the target of complaints by both the reformer Robert Gourlay and the Family Compact member John Strachan, who thought him feeble, inept, and talentless.
+However, in April 1818, Smith ordered Gourlay arrested when he called an illegal assembly at York (now Toronto).

 Smith retired from the Executive Council in October 1825.
 He died 20 October 1826 in York and left his wife and nine children.
-His son (Samuel B Smith Jr) was Clerk in the Executive Council of the Province of Canada and died in Toronto in 1882.
+His son (Samuel B. Smith Jr.) was Clerk in the Executive Council of the Province of Canada and died in Toronto in 1882.